 We promote reading for pleasure and enjoyment, as well as during structured lessons.
-We provide opportunities for pupils to access a variety of texts in preparation for their adult lives including newspapers, emails and letters.
-This is done using a differentiated curriculum and through a range of learning programmes such as morning reading intervention sessions, the Lexia online reading scheme and the Corrective Reading programme.
-The use of Nara reading and comprehension assessments, work scrutiny, solo taxonomy and learning ladder assessments, enable us to monitor progress and ensure that interventions are targeted
+We provide opportunities for pupils to access a variety of texts in preparation for their adult lives including emails, appropriate websites, forms and letters.
+This is done using a differentiated curriculum and through a range of learning programmes such as morning reading intervention sessions, the Lexia online reading scheme and phonics programs.
+The use of WRAT attainment assessments, Nara reading and comprehension assessments, work scrutiny, solo taxonomy and ongoing skills assessments, enable us to monitor progress and ensure that interventions are targeted.

 The ability to write or type is an important life skill.
 Our curriculum is planned to meet the needs of all of our students.
 Writing is a complex process that requires many skills such as; handwriting, vocabulary choice, spelling, sentence structure and awareness of audience.
 Our students are taught the skills of writing across a range of different genres including creative and functional English.
 We use a range of tools to support our emerging writers, including the use of ICT and programmes such as Clicker 7, Cloze Pro and Write Online.
-We identify progress through regular marking of students work; written assessment tasks; the use of learning ladders, whole school scaffolding key, solo taxonomy and classroom monitor assessment.
+We identify progress through regular marking of students work; written assessment tasks; whole school scaffolding key, solo taxonomy and Educater online pupil tracking assessment.

 SPEAKING AND LISTENING

 The ability to speak and listen is paramount to students’ language and social development.
 All our students are provided with opportunities to improve their skills in speaking and listening across different audiences and for different purposes.
 They will refine listening and responding to others in order to develop effective communication skills, which will support them in school, at home and in the wider community.
 To facilitate this, students will be provided with opportunities to take turns speaking in groups in order to develop discussion and deliberation skills.
 They will respond to others’ ideas, ask and answer questions, and make a clear and convincing argument.
+Where appropriate, Speech and Language intervention is also provided.
 Throughout the year, we provide opportunities for self, peer and teacher led assessment and the use of solo taxonomy to ensure students make progress.